Nweder/smartpass_onepan/README.md

 1.  **Write data in data base**:
     * **Local Changes vs. Actual Changes**: Edits you make in the app are "local changes" and saved to the local database only.
 They are only written to the actual database and made permanent when you click `Write data in data base`.
 2.  **Show all including historic updates**:
     * **Update History**: The system is designed to preserve a complete history.
 An update never overwrites previous data; instead, it creates a new entry, ensuring all historical records are kept.
-They can be view by marking **Show all including historic updates**.
+They can be view by marking:
+        - [x] **Show all including historic updates**.

     ![data handling](./resources/data handling.png)

-## 5. Developer Guide: System Configuration
+## 6. Developer Guide: System Configuration

 This section explains how to modify and extend the DPP application's parameters and layout using the configuration file.